nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete ATTRIBUTE_NAME`

-- You can only run this command in person details page.
-Please refer to "Show Person Details" to enter person details page.
+- You can only run this command in a person's detail page.
+Please refer to [Show Person Details](#show-a-persons-details--enter-or-double-click) to enter person details page.
-- `name` and `address` are not able to delete, as they are required attributes.
+- `name` and `address` cannot be deleted as they are required attributes.
 - You only can delete one attribute at one time.

-Attributes (`ATTRIBUTE_NAME`) that are able to delete:
+Attributes (`ATTRIBUTE_NAME`) that can be deleted:
 - `role`
 - `timezone`
 - `email`